Colleges & Departments

 - Department of Human Health and Nutritional Sciences

-The College of Business & Economics builds on Guelph's values and core mission, as well as emphasizing its strengths in management and leadership.
+The Gordon S. Lang School of Business and Economics builds on Guelph's values and core mission, as well as emphasizing its strengths in management and leadership.

 - Department of Management